 It would have a smaller impact on cases where a unit changes their Technical Offer Data between two Trading Days, and there are Bid Offer Acceptance orders closing and opening over that period keeping the unit at its previous output level.
 This is because the overall volume for all of the orders would be the same as if the new Technical Offer Data were used from 23:00 to 00:00, but the volumes in each individual order would be different due to the different trajectories of the profiles of closing orders.
 It is not expected that there would be a noticeable impact in cases other than these.

 The Trading and Settlement Code already contains provisions which govern changes in Technical Offer Data for instructions which are effective prior to the start of a Trading Day but extend into the new Trading Day (i.e. the Technical Offer Data at the Effective Time of the instruction is applied).
 This already means that the “theoretical” Technical Offer Data for the Trading Day is not being applied in certain circumstances.
 The proposed modification is added to these provisions also to clarify which Technical Offer Data is used.

+Because the areas considered in this proposed modification will not be fixed in time for I-SEM go-live, it is necessary to have interim arrangements which align the rules with the system implementation for a fixed period of time until the approach intended by the rules can be implemented in the systems.
+The approach taken is to maintain in the main body of the Code the intended approach, while having an interim arrangement in Chapter H which prevails over the period of time from market cutover until the fixed time stated on the clause.
+This should make it clear that the approach in the Code is intended to be implemented when it is possible to do so following priority items being fixed for I-SEM go-live.

 3B.)
 Impact of not Implementing a Solution